National Water Carrier of Israel: Johnston Plan

 Eric Johnston, the water envoy of US President Dwight Eisenhower between 1954 and 1957, developed another water plan for Israel, which became known as the Johnston Plan.
 In this, water from the Jordan River and Yarmuk River would be divided between Israel (40%), Jordan (45%) and Syria and Lebanon (15%).
 Each country would keep its right to utilize the water flowing within its borders, if it caused no harm to a neighboring country.
 Whilst this plan was accepted as fair by Arab water experts, it later floundered as a result of increasing tensions in the region, but was later seriously considered by Arab leaders.

-Controversy
+Tensions with Syria and Jordan

 Since its construction, the resulting diversion of water from the Jordan River has been a source of tension with Syria and Jordan.
 In 1964, Syria attempted construction of a Headwater Diversion Plan that would have prevented Israel from using a major portion of its water allocation, sharply reducing the capacity of the carrier.
 This project and Israel's subsequent physical attack on those diversion efforts in 1965 were factors which played into regional tensions culminating in the 1967 Six-Day War.
 In the course of the war, Israel captured from Syria the Golan Heights, which contain some of the sources of the Sea of Galilee.